-My work is an exploration of the ‘nature of mind’ and ‘kinship’, with an emphasis on communication and collaboration between the human and more-than-human e.g. trees, plants and insects.
-The calligraphic drawings, paintings and writings that I create, are expressions of these communications, which often take place over several days, and have a social or ecological dimension to them.
 Meditative practices weave through my work, which engages my whole body and a range of scale and materials, including raw linen, paper, tempera, brush, feather and foraged/found materials.
-Working with natural materials and on a large scale is integral to the vision of ecology, which underlies my research.
+Working with natural materials and on a large scale are integral to the vision of ecology, which underlies my research.

 The majority of my work is created outside, in relationship and in participation with the environment.
 I engage various methods, including walking, meditation, drumming and sound, to ‘connect’ with the place I am situated, before starting work.
 The drawings arise from specific communications with the land and its inhabitants, my body serving as somatic register of the dialogue that takes place.

-I practice as a full time artist, tutor and mentor.
 For 2 years, I have worked with the land and community at Alfoxton Buddhist Arts and Eco Land-Based community.

+I practice as a full time artist, tutor and mentor.
 I received BA (Hons) Fine Art in 1998, and in 2003 studied drawing, to MA level, at the Royal Drawing School.
 In 2017 I returned to study for one year with Bob and Roberta Smith (RA) at the Essential School of Painting (ESOP).

 My work is held in private collections across the UK, Europe and America.